Re-instating / obtaining an Age Related Registration for an old vehicle in N. Ireland.

 After the inspection we will retain the original tax book you sent and forward a certified copy of this with the other documents to DVLA who will in due course issue you with the new V5.
 You then contact us to confirm this has been received and we will return the original Tax Book to you.

-If you don’t have a Tax Book you must obtain from an Old Vehicle Club / Manufacturer / Museum / Dealer / Council a letter or certificate confirming the Registration and Chassis / Frame Number.
+If you don’t have a Tax Book you must obtain from an Old Vehicle Club / Manufacturer / Museum / Dealer / Council a letter or certificate confirming the Registration and Chassis / Frame Number with year of manufacture.

 Without this you will be unable to have the original number re-instated and need to contact DVLA requesting they issue you with an Age Related Registration.